 Custom uploader

-extension which allows users to just double click that file to be able to use custom uploader.
+You can export your custom uploader with the .sxcu extension, which allows users to just double-click that file to use the custom uploader.

-name will be used in custom uploaders list.
+For example, if the request URL is https://example.com/upload.php and the name field is empty, then example.com will be used in the custom uploaders list.

 List of HTTP request methods available:

-Request will be send to this URL.
+The request will be sent to this URL.

 Example: https://example.com/upload.php

-You can also use dynamic values like %mo
+You can also use dynamic values like %mo to get the current month, etc.

-For example if you set parameters like this:
+For example, if you set parameters like this:

-Name | Value |
+| Name | Value |

-api_key | eUM14R4g4pMS |
+| api_key | eUM14R4g4pMS |

-private | true |
+| private | true |

 https://example.com/upload.php?api_key=eUM14R4g4pMs&private=true